-Baked Donuts with Chocolate Glaze AND a visit from The Fairy Hobmother
+Baked Donuts with Chocolate Glaze

-My daughter recently celebrated her 9th birthday (gulp, is she really that old -time is flying way too fast!) and she wanted me to make homemade donuts for her party instead of a cake.
+My daughter recently celebrated her 9th birthday (gulp, is she really that old?
+Time is flying by way too fast!) and she wanted me to make homemade donuts for her party instead of a cake.
 I just got a new donut baking pan so I was excited to put it to use.
 She wanted plain donuts with a chocolate glaze.
 The donuts were super simple to make and so was the chocolate glaze.
 The girls all decorated their own donuts and loved them.
 They all agreed that I should make these donuts for the food blog (which is good because I had leftover chocolate glaze to use up).

 Both of my kids had a tough day at school yesterday so I decided to cheer them up with another batch of homemade baked donuts.
 It worked… they both had fun decorating them (notice the massive amounts of sprinkles on each donut) and they really enjoyed eating them.